 - Law Enforcement Officers wearing a weapon MUST have a current department-issued photo identification.

 Here is what to expect for the Memorial Service on May 15:

-- At 9:00 a.m. the Participating Family will gather in the Alexandria Hilton Ballroom (the National Police Week host hotel).
+- The Participating Family will gather in the Alexandria Hilton Ballroom (the National Police Week host hotel).
 At this time, your Memorial Service nametag (that you received at registration) should be in the front of your badge holder.

 - When everyone is lined up numerically, Auxiliary members will assist the Participating Family in boarding buses (in numerical order) for the ride to the West Front of the United States Capitol, the site of the Memorial Service.

 - Upon arriving at the Capitol, Auxiliary members will assist the Participating Family in disembarking the buses (again, in numerical order).
 There will be people available to help with such things as strollers.

 - During the Memorial Service, there is a Roll Call of Heroes, where the name of every Fallen Officer to be honored is read.
 Just before the Roll Call of Heroes begins, the Participating Family, and theirnEscort Officer, are led from their seat to the rear of the seating area, for lineup, and to receive their flower for placement in the Memorial Wreath.

 - When the Fallen Officer's name is called, the Escort Officer will walk the Participating Family down the center aisle to the Memorial Wreath.
 The Primary Survivor will place the flower inside the star formation on the Wreath, while the Memorial Service Escort Officer renders a salute.
 A photo will be taken of the placement of the flower.
 The Participating Family and Memorial Service Escort Officer will be directed by an Auxiliary member where the Primary Survivor will receive a Supreme Sacrifice Medal.
 The fathers of the Fallen Officers will receive a lapel pin replica of the medal.